-The In-Class Education initiative consists of three aspects: school supplies donation, Reading Is the Goal, and First Flight Field Trip.
-Through the school supplies program, teachers are given sets of school supplies to use as an incentive to motivate students in the classroom or simply to reward students for accomplishing educational goals.
-Reading Is the Goal assists teachers in communicating the importance of reading while also cultivating the love of reading among students.
+The In-Class Education initiative consists of two aspects: Reading Is the Goal and the First Flight Field Trip.
+Reading Is the Goal assists teachers in communicating the importance of reading and provides school supplies as an incentive to motivate students to succeed in Language Arts.
 This program has been documented to raise reading aptitude among students and school test scores.
 Through the use of a rewards system, students, classrooms and schools will have a chance to win great prizes provided by the Anaheim Ducks.
-Lastly, the First Flight Field Trip is a one-day educational activity that combines the excitement of NHL hockey with challenging educational concepts through an interactive Ducks practice and skills competition at Honda Center.
+The First Flight Field Trip is a one-day educational activity that combines the excitement of NHL hockey with challenging educational concepts through an interactive Ducks practice and skills competition at Honda Center.
 Students will be able to apply their classroom knowledge, such as math and science, to the exciting game of hockey.

 The Ducks S.C.O.R.E. physical education program was designed to teach students the fundamentals of hockey, the importance of healthy living, and positive character traits.
 The Street Hockey Program provides everything a physical education teacher needs to implement a quality street hockey program.
 These items include a full set of street hockey equipment, fourth grade student handbooks, a specialized 10-day curriculum, instructor’s manuals, and hockey skill set training for physical education instructors.
-The I3 Training Camp program is a field trip that takes fifth grade students to a local roller hockey rink for three sessions to learn positive character values through the sport of hockey.
-Each student is dressed in full hockey equipment to learn basic skating and hockey skills with confidence.
-Lastly, the Captain’s Challenge is a health and fitness program that prepares fifth grade students for their Physical Fitness Test.
+The Captain’s Challenge is a health and fitness program that prepares fifth grade students for their Physical Fitness Test.
 Drawing upon the traits of the hockey captaincy and from the Anaheim Ducks captains of past and present, students will become empowered to lead themselves and others to better health and fitness.